Field manual

 Begin the game once enough players have joined the lobby.

-This starts role dealing and the opening flow in Slack.
+This starts role reveal and the opening scene sequence in Slack.

 /trustactic status

-Check the current game phase and safe progress information.
+Check the current game scene and safe progress information.

 This is operationally useful without revealing hidden roles or private actions.